redhat-developer/devspaces-images/codeready-workspaces-traefik/docs/content/providers/docker.md

 #### `tls.ca`

-Certificate Authority used for the secure connection to Docker, defaults to the system bundle.
+Certificate Authority used for the secure connection to Docker.

 ```yaml tab="File (YAML)"
 providers: